agdamsbo/FreesearchR/README.md

 ## Code of Conduct

 Please note that the ***FreesearchR*** project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+## Acknowledgements

+Like any other project, this project was never possible without the great work of others.
+These are some of the sources and packages I have used:

+-   The ***FreesearchR*** app is build with [Shiny](https://shiny.posit.co/) and based on (*R*)[https://www.r-project.org/].

+-   [gtsummary](https://www.danieldsjoberg.com/gtsummary/): superb and flexible way to create publication-ready analytical and summary tables.

+-   [dreamRs](https://github.com/dreamRs): maintainers of a broad selection of great extensions and tools for [Shiny](https://shiny.posit.co/).